Tag Archives: Stephen McKinley Henderson

 After a while, I found Troy’s repeated verbal rampages and stories irritating and wondered, “Why should we root for this man?”

 Viola Davis deserved the Best Supporting Actress award she received for her turn as Rose.
-Dutiful, loving, and woefully underappreciated, her character rises well above a traditional housewife, as during one pivotal scene, she explodes with rage.
+Dutiful, loving, and woefully underappreciated, her character rises well above a traditional homemaker, as during one pivotal scene, she explodes with rage.

 Davis, a fantastic “crier”, saves her best tears, in a weepy portrayal.
-But more than that, she exudes a strong woman, during a time when black women had it particularly tough.
+But more than that, she exudes a strong woman during a time when black women had it particularly tough.

 Oscar Nominations: 1 win- Best Picture, Best Actor-Denzel Washington, Best Supporting Actress-Viola Davis (won), Best Adapted Screenplay